Live With Eric Dolphy – 1964

 Arguably the bassist’s greatest band in extended performances

-Charles Mingus (1922-79) led many classic groups in his career, pushing his sidemen to play above their potential with his dynamic compositions, passionate bass playing, and fiery personality.
+Charles Mingus (1922-1979) led many classic groups in his career, pushing his sidemen to play above their potential with his dynamic compositions, passionate bass playing, and fiery personality.

-In 1964, Mingus led what could be considered his finest band, a sextet with the remarkable Eric Dolphy on alto, flute and bass clarinet, tenor-saxophonist Clifford Jordan, trumpeter Johnny Coles, pianist Jaki Byard, and drummer Dannie Richmond.
+In 1964, Mingus led what could be considered his finest band, a sextet with the remarkable Eric Dolphy on alto, flute, and bass clarinet, tenor saxophonist Clifford Jordan, trumpeter Johnny Coles, pianist Jaki Byard, and drummer Dannie Richmond.

-The Jazz Icon series reissued all of the televised performances and they are included here.
+The Jazz Icon series reissued all of the televised performances, and they are included here.

-From April 19, 1964, after Coles had to leave the group due to an illness, the quintet performs “So Long Eric,” “Peggy’s Blue Skylight,” and “Meditations On Integration.”
+From April 19, 1964, after Coles had to leave the group due to illness, the quintet performs “So Long Eric,” “Peggy’s Blue Skylight,” and “Meditations On Integration.”

-All of the musicians are featured at the peak of their powers and there are many superb moments, particularly from Eric Dolphy.
+All of the musicians are featured at the peak of their powers, and there are many superb moments, particularly from Eric Dolphy.

 -Scott Yanow

-Subscribe to Jazz on the Tube
+Click here to Support Jazz on the Tube